Skip Navigation

 How you will be evaluated

-You will be evaluated on your communication and presentation skills, business and commercial awareness, and your analytical thinking.
-The most important item looked at is not the answer you give, but rather the thinking you used at arrive at the answer.
+You will be evaluated on your communication and presentation skills, business and commercial awareness, and analytical thinking.
+The most important item looked at is not the answer you give, but rather the thinking you used to arrive at the answer.

 Any recruiter or hiring manager conducting case interviews will try push you to your limits by presenting you with unconventional situations, forcing you to think on your feet.
 How you perform and present yourself under pressure will be analysed.